 Each year, our common read selection introduces new V-Hawks to intellectual life at Viterbo University.
 As part of your first-year seminar, you will engage with one common book in which an author shares their personal story of struggle, turmoil, and success as they grapple with broader social issues of their time.
 You also attend one common read event with the author, which allows you to participate in a whole-campus conversation.
-Mark your calendar for this year's conversation with common read author Tyler Merritt on Wednesday, September 7th, 2022, sponsored by the D.B.
+Mark your calendar for this year’s conversation with common read author Douglas Abrams on Tuesday, Sept.
+12, 2023, sponsored by the D.B.
 Reinhart Institute for Ethics in Leadership.
-More information about Dr. Allen's lecture and other Ethics Institute events can be found by clicking here.
+More information about this lecture and other Ethics Institute events can be found by clicking here.

 Featured on the front page of the New York Times, Our Declaration is already regarded as a seminal work that reinterprets the promise of American democracy through its founding text.
 Combining a personal account of teaching the Declaration with a vivid evocation of the colonial world between 1774 and 1777, Allen, a political philosopher renowned for her work on justice and citizenship, reveals America's founding text to be an animating force that not only changed the world more than two-hundred years ago, but also still can.
 Challenging conventional wisdom, she boldly makes the case that the Declaration is a document as much about political equality as about individual liberty.
 The contradictions between ideals and reality in a document that perpetuated slavery are also brilliantly tackled by Allen, whose cogently written and beautifully designed book “is must-reading for all who care about the future as well as the origins of America’s democracy” (David Kennedy).

 The LibGuide for this book will be available later this summer and will be cross-posted on this site.